 The Divinity Students Association (DSA) is an organization run by and for University of Chicago Divinity School students.
 The organization attempts to contribute to many spheres of life in the Divinity School: academic, professional, and social.
 Above all else, the DSA is committed to fostering a true community of Divinity students from every degree program.

 DSA funds student academic clubs: one for each area of concentrations and many others sparked and organized by students according to their interests.
 In addition to the basic needs of these clubs, DSA also funds major events and conferences that several clubs organize, like the annual Ministry Conference and Alternative Epistemologies speaker series.

 Once each quarter, DSA hosts a "4-to-8" social event in Swift Commons, providing beverages and refreshments for book-weary students.
 Other events, such as quarterly pub nights and orientation events, contribute to student life and comraderie outside of the classroom.

-Sara-Jo Swiatek, PhD student in Religious Ethics and President of the Divinity Students Association, discusses the venues for collaboration in the Divinity School and University.
+Sara-Jo Swiatek, PhD student in Religious Ethics and Past President of the Divinity Students Association, discusses the venues for collaboration in the Divinity School and University.